 Christine Jackson (she/her)

 Christine has provided arts leadership in a variety of contexts, as a teacher and Arts Coordinator at the Toronto District School Board, Arts Education Officer at the Ministry of Education, and faculty member at OISE/UT, York University, and Brock University.
 As a Sessional Lecturer at OISE, Christine is currently teaching Intermediate/Senior Drama, P/J Drama and Dance, and Foundations of Teaching & Learning.
-She is a long-time member and former president of CODE, a Cultural Leader's Lab fellow, and is a board member of several arts organizations.Christine is the founder and managing editor of Provocations.
+She is a long-time member and former president of CODE, a Cultural Leader's Lab fellow, and is a board member of several arts organizations.Christine is the founder and managing editor of Provocations, 2020-2026.

 Brendon Allen (he/il)